 Skip to main content

-This guide walks through the full merchant boarding lifecycle — from creating the initial lead through compliance checks, e-signature, and final activation.
+This guide walks through the full merchant boarding lifecycle — from creating the initial application through compliance checks, e-signature, and final activation.
 Each step links to the relevant API endpoint or overview for details.

 Prerequisites